 Anjali’s yoga classes are powered by the beauty, potency, and alchemy of nature, as well as her inquiry into personal growth and evolution through the lens of Yoga, Meditation, Contemplative Psychology, Somatic Experiencing, and Tantric Philosophy.
 Her sessions are both grounding and soul-lifting, guiding students to safely deepen their practice and open their hearts.
 Anjali creates a joyful and nourishing space for her students to expand and thrive.
 Learn more about Soul Coaching Sessions HERE.

 She leads retreats, workshops & Soul Support Groups both nationally and internationally, including retreats in Vermont, Cape Cod & Mexico.
 Anjali feels most at home by the ocean or nestled in the gorgeous green mountain state of Vermont, which she calls home-base.
 Feel free to be in touch!

-Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion, and the revealing of our innate dignity, integrity, and basic goodness.
-Julie holds in heart that within each individual there is a seed of goodness, unable to be scarified, and is there awaiting the waters of attention and care to blossom.
+Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion and gentleness, and the revealing of our innate dignity and integrity.
+Julie holds in heart that within each individual there is a seed of goodness, unable to be scarified, and is awaiting the waters of attention and care to blossom.